AdrianFR99/Raider-of-the-Lost-World/README.md

 * Basic sound effects: (attacks not included) DidacRomero (using bfxr.net)
 * Music for both levels: DidacRomero
 * Environmental sounds (Panning and distance attenuation): DidacRomero

+Assignment 3:
+	-UI:DidacRomero & AdrianFR99
+* coins and lifes entities and the behaviour of them: AdrianFR99
+* logo of the game: AdrianFR99
+* Music and sound effects of the UI:DidacRomero

 ---
  ### Credits